MattDSD/phase_0_unit_3-1/week_7/3_model_one_to_many_solo_challenge/my_solution.md

 ## Release 5: Reflection
 <!-- Be sure to add your reflection here!!! -->
 I exercise is not that bad.
-I do know how/when to define the one_to_one, one_to_many and belongs_to relationships on models, but GUI representational confuses me more, with foreign key and etc etc.
+I do know how/when to define the one_to_one, one_to_many and belongs_to relationships on models, but GUI representation confuses me more, with foreign key and etc etc.